miwest929/miwest929.github.io/_posts/2015-05-27-closure-of-operations.md

 {% highlight json %}
   {"first_name":"Dolf","last_name":"Lungdren","favorite_movie":"Gone with the Wind"}
 {% endhighlight %}
-That JSON is ugly.
+That JSON is just plain fugly.
 We want to format it so it can be proccessed by our brains more efficiently.
 So let's define an operation called `pretty-print`.
 Given a JSON document, `pretty-print` will transform it it into something easier on the eyes.
 Like so:
 {% highlight json %}
   {
     "first_name": "Dolf",